bwentwor/real-time-payments/index.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Getting started with Zelle® {{site.data.keyword.real_time_payments_short}}
+# Getting started with {{site.data.keyword.real_time_payments_short}}
 {: #getting_started_real_time_payments_short}

-The Zelle® {{site.data.keyword.real_time_payments_short}} service leverages IBM Financial Transaction Manager's sophisticated capabilities to manage participants, tokens and receivers, to initiate payments and payment requests and to view the status of the payments hub.
+The {{site.data.keyword.real_time_payments_short}} service leverages IBM Financial Transaction Manager's sophisticated capabilities to manage participants, tokens and receivers, to initiate payments and payment requests and to view the status of the payments hub.
 {:shortdesc}

 IBM Financial Transaction Manager is trusted by the world's largest financial institutions to meet their payment processing needs.

-The APIs and Zelle® {{site.data.keyword.real_time_payments_short}} are real services hosted in Bluemix that you can test with.
+The APIs and {{site.data.keyword.real_time_payments_short}} are real services hosted in Bluemix that you can test with.
 Other supporting systems such as the accounting system and network responses are simulated.
 So, some responses may differ from a full production system.

 ## Before you begin

-The following steps show you how to obtain access to the Zelle® {{site.data.keyword.real_time_payments_short}} service and invoke API methods.
-To use the Zelle® {{site.data.keyword.real_time_payments_short}} REST API, it is important that you understand the basics of RESTful web services and JSON representations.
+The following steps show you how to obtain access to the {{site.data.keyword.real_time_payments_short}} service and invoke API methods.
+To use the {{site.data.keyword.real_time_payments_short}} REST API, it is important that you understand the basics of RESTful web services and JSON representations.

 You must install cURL before you can use the service.